anix34/Capstone1/Readme.md

 Seed data from API filtered with better-profanity library to avoid recipes containing profanity.
 Multilingual instructions, where provided by the API.
 User accounts
-Login and registration handled on serverside with use of Flask and WTForms.
+Login and registration handled on server side with use of Flask and WTForms.
 Can bookmark recipes to easily access them when logged in.
 Not required to access recipes.
 User Flow